 For the 2018 assay results of the 21 sample splits from the Wolfden hole drilled in 2000, the Company applied a coefficient of variation on the 2000 vs. 2018 variances to get a figure of 1.08.
-Regardless, it was determined that the 2018 samples mirrored the 2000 samples remarkably well considering they are a manual split taken from 18 year old split and stored core.
+Regardless, it was determined that the 2018 samples mirrored the 2000 sample results by Wolfden nearly two decades earlier.
 It can very safely be said that the 2018 sampling confirms the validity of the 2000 Wolfden exploration work, and confirm both the reliability of the mineralization and the lab preparation procedures for ongoing exploration purposes.
 The extra sampling in LS-00-03 provided assurance that there is additional mineralization within the previously modelled zones which was not sampled adequately in the past.